Dedicated to innovation

 "Prior to my academic career I was a fisherman.
 And now I'm working with fish again.
 Some would call this a behavioural pattern of sorts."

-As Chief Science Officer, Haraldur aligns our day-to-day research operations with our long-term objectives.
+As Chief R&D officer, Haraldur aligns our day-to-day research operations with our long-term objectives.

 Haraldur has a masters degree in neuropsychology and extensive research knowledge in the field of neurobehavioural science.